eudoxia0/flashcards/Cards/Geology.md

 C: At a [divergent] boundary, the two plates [move apart].

-C: At a [divergent] boundary, the two plates [slide past each other].
+C: At a [transform] boundary, the two plates [slide past each other].

 Q: What is oceanic crust made out of?
 A: Basalt.